elc08/MPclassifier/README.md

 MSclassifier relies on the detection of mutational signatures, that carry the footprint of mutational events found in the genomes, to train a grid of shallow regressor neural networks and produce a threshold for classification.

-A notebook including everything needed to get a project up and runing has been included.
+A notebook including everything needed to get a project up and running has been included.

 [notebook-example](https://nbviewer.jupyter.org/github/elc08/MSclassifier/blob/master/Introduction%20to%20MSclassifier.ipynb)